 Covers the basic characteristics of preparation for automotive repair.
 Students familiarize themselves with damage analysis, extent of damage and the sequence of repair.
 Focuses on removal of vehicle components and protection of panels along with storage and labeling of parts.
-Safety procedures and equipment use are included and alignment of bolt-on parts, fixed parts and accessories.
-Training covers the use of adhesives, sound deadeners and welding methods performed during repairs.
+Safety procedures and equipment use are included.